To keep us tender in this world is the hardest, yet most important thing.

 When we are faced with hardships and challenges, our body hardens and this also causes our heart chakra to close off.
 In fact, in many cultures the evil eye is considered to be a “drying” condition.
 We are stripped off of our moisture, nourishment, love and joy.
 It dries us up.
 It hardens us.
 And in many ways we become like dry desert land in desperate need of a water well.
 In our hardest moments we need to be most gentle to ourselves.
 So when faced with drought – call in the waters.
 Cry, ask for help and support, bathe in salt water, take a shower, wash your clothes and bedsheets, nourish your skin, drink water, pour from the well of forgiveness, and hold yourself sensitively in your arms speaking softly love to you.
 Through water we explore our emotional depths, feel our feelings and come back to our heart.

 It may feel really uncomfortable to sit in our vulnerability and fragility.
-It may make us feel weak and helpless – but it is actually during our unconditional openness that we come into our wholeness and self-acceptance.
+It may make us feel weak, helpless and powerless – but it is actually during our unconditional openness that we come into our wholeness and self-acceptance; it is while allowing ourselves to flow through our vulnerability that we become invulnerable.
 Blocking that means blocking the connection to ourselves.
 As we learn self-tenderness, we come back to life and allow a deeper relationship to unfold within us.

 “Be like water,” Taoists will tell you.
 Water is incredibly powerful even though it does not show its powers often.
 We must learn to flow inside without resistance so that we come into equilibrium and resolve ourselves into inner peace.
 Soft, emotive, compassionate, forgiving and caring we must be towards ourselves – and be able to feel into our feelings without rationalizing them or judging them.
-Like I wrote in my last article, it is not about thickening our outer skin – it is about nurturing and protecting our inner skin, the soil of our soul.
+It is not about thickening our outer skin – it is about nurturing and protecting our inner skin, the soil of our soul.

 Follow yourself back to your tender parts, like the inside of your forearm.
 Have you noticed how soft it is despite age and circumstance?
 Life changes us – our bodies begin wearing burdens whether seen or unseen; whether ours or of others – and sometimes we lose sight of the tiny gentle things.
 Just above the fragile wrist, is the place where we can trace ourselves back to the very beginning – we can remind ourselves of the tenderness that never changed; of what we forever hold in our hearts despite changes, despite age, despite hardships; of the way we hold our bared gentle parts, remembering ourselves into wholeness.